opennode/opennode-management/docs/source/intro.rst

 .. code-block:: sh

-  $ bin/passwd -a john -r admin
+  $ bin/passwd -a john -g admins

 You can change the password later on with the same `bin/passwd` utility, see `bin/passwd --help` for additional info.